mosecorg/mosec/README.md

 * **Ease of use**: user interface purely in Python 🐍, by which users can serve their models in an ML framework-agnostic manner using the same code as they do for offline testing
 * **Dynamic batching**: aggregate requests from different users for batched inference and distribute results back
 * **Pipelined stages**: spawn multiple processes for pipelined stages to handle CPU/GPU/IO mixed workloads
-* **Cloud friendly**: deigned to run in the cloud, with the model warmup, graceful shutdown, and Prometheus monitoring metrics, easily managed by any container orchestration systems like Kubernetes
+* **Cloud friendly**: deigned to run in the cloud, with the model warmup, graceful shutdown, and Prometheus monitoring metrics, easily managed by Kubernetes or any container orchestration systems
 * **Do one thing well**: focus on the online serving part, users can pay attention to the model performance and business logic